Here’s a quick highlight video building a lighboard for my brothers YouTube channel.

 Week by week every Thursday I will reflect on previous experiences I've had creating videos over the years.
 In Week #16 of TBT for 52 Weeks I talk about music video storyboards I created for Monkeys In Space "Whiskey Kings" back in 2011.

-In Week #13 of TBT for 52 Weeks I discuss color keying, cropping, and rotoscoping.
+Week 6 of TBT for 52 Weeks - Animation

 Week by week every Thursday I will reflect on previous experiences I've had creating videos over the years.
 In Week #6 of TBT for 52 Weeks I talk about "Channel ID for Invent On The Spot".
 This was created for a YouTube channel called “Invent On The Spot”.
 Learn more about what a Station ID is and how to create 2D animations using keyframes.